 Annual review of our financial performance occurs in September.
-Targets for the next three years have been set based on our forecast performance for 2012/13 and predicted growth in net win.
+Targets for the next three years have been set based on our actual performance for 2012/13 and predicted growth in net win.
 Our forecast takes into account standard economic indicators used by the Province and the planned introduction of new products and services and facility developments.

-goal 2: people we will think differently, work together and act fast
+goal 2: people

+we will think differently, work together and act fast

-Objectives Performance Measure Strategies Make BCLC a great place to work so that we feel inspired to do our best work and we are a sought-after employer Define our future workforce needs so we have the right people with the right skills at the right time Employee Engagement Employee Vacancy Rate Foster innovation and simplify work processes in every area of the company to make BCLC more effective and increase job satisfaction Offer personal development opportunities and a competitive compensation package to retain and attract strong talent in critical roles Install a Human Resources Information System that creates a single, integrated view of our workforce
+Objectives Performance Measure Strategies Make BCLC a great place to work so that we feel inspired to do our best work and we are a sought-after employer Define our future workforce needs so we have the right people with the right skills at the right time d to do our best work t-after employer brkforce needs so we Foster innovation and simplify work processes in every area of the company to make BCLC more effective and increase job satisfaction Offer personal development opportunities and a competitive compensation package to retain and attract strong talent in critical roles Install a Human Resources Information System that creates a single, integrated view of our workforce